vkarpov15/scaling-octo-umbrella/course.md

 once you add a semicolon, it becomes a statement and webpack gives you a scary compiler error.
 Make sure you don't put semi-colons in your curly braces!

+# HTTP Requests With Redux Middleware

+Most redux apps are going to need to make HTTP requests to interact with a server.
+However, note that a redux reducer needs to be synchronous.
+In other words, it needs to `return` the new state.
+So where go asynchronous actions like HTTP requests fit in redux?
+The right place to handle asynchronous operations in redux is in middleware.

+## Introducing Middleware

+So far you've seen redux stores that have a reducer and a current state.
+Middleware is another part of the redux `createStore()` API.
+A redux middleware function defined as a function of a function of a function: the function takes a store, a `next()` function, and the current action being dispatched.
+Let's write a simple middleware that logs every action that's dispatched to the console.

+Redux calls your middleware function every time a new action is dispatched.
+The key idea of middleware is the `next()` function.
+The `next()` function passes control to the next middleware in the chain, or the reducer if there's no more middleware.
+The `next()` function takes an action as a parameter, so your middleware can transform the action, or even create an entirely new action.

+Also, since your middleware needs to call `next()` to signify that the middleware is done, you can call `next()` asynchronously.
+To illustrate this point, let's wrap this `next()` call in a `setTimeout()`, and, as you see, the middleware works as expected in the browser.

+## Introducing Superagent

+In this course you'll be using a library called superagent to make HTTP requests.
+Let's include superagent in `package.json`, and then change the `App` component to make an HTTP request to load the global feed for Conduit.
+When you pull up the Chrome network tab in Conduit, you'll see this HTTP request.
+Let's copy this URL into the `App` component and change the app component to dispatch an action whose `payload` property is a superagent request.

+A superagent request exposes a promise-like interface: you can call `.then()` on a superagent request to execute it.
+If you're not familiar with promises, check out the Mozilla docs in the link.

+## Promise Middleware

+This `payload` property on the action you're dispatching contains a promise.
+Let's write some middleware that will execute this promise for you, so the reducer can be nice and synchronous.
+Let's rename the middleware to `promiseMiddleware`, and make the middleware check if the action's `payload` property is a promise.
+A promise's `.then()` function takes two parameters, a function that gets called when the promise is resolved, and a function that gets called when the function is rejected.
+Let's handle those two cases and call `next()` asynchronously when the promise has been resolved or rejected.

+Notice that the middleware transforms the action so your reducer doesn't even have to be aware that `action.payload` was initially a promise.
+Let's write a reducer that exposes the `articlesCount` property from the HTTP response on the redux state, and then change the `App` component to display the current number of articles.

+Now, once you click on this "Load Articles" button, you'll make an HTTP request to load the global feed of blog posts, and display the total number of articles.